-Ballet for six dancers Production 2023 Duration: 60 min – All audiences
+A ballet for six Afro dancers Production March 2023 – Duration: 60 min – All audiences

-Afro dance, a dance style originating from the African continent, is on the rise.
-Today, it resonates with youth across the world.
-Sensual, frenzied and founded on a multicultural heritage with deep traditional and urban roots, it instantly reconnects us with the primordial language of the body itself.
-This piece invites us on a journey of discovery into the world of Afro, soul and rap music, as the bodies of the six Afro dancers reveal the timeless beauty and underlying brutality of the world.
-Sheer impotent rage, prayers for ancestors, the reassembly of broken identities and the visceral need to dance out of a refusal to submit: six bodies with convergent paths and issues come together to exorcize their demons.
+Afro dance, a buoyant and flourishing dance style originating from the African continent, resonates with today’s youth across the world.
+Sensual, frenzied and founded on a multicultural heritage with deep traditional and urban roots, it connects us with the primordial language of the body itself.
+Matière(s) première(s) is an initiatory trip into the world of African urban music, where the subtle, explosive dance of six Afro dancers reveals the timeless beauty and underlying brutality of the world.
+From sheer impotent rage to prayers for ancestors, from the reassembly of broken identities to the visceral need to dance out of a refusal to submit: six bodies with convergent paths and issues come together to exorcize their demons.
 A kind of scenarized ritual that unveils the reality of a continent where life rubs shoulders with death and where sex, dance, music, violence, profit and politics are intricately interwoven.
 The dancers’ movements contain explicit references to colonization, slavery, the mechanics of cultural and mental domination, military violence and the plundering of natural resources.
-Through the simplicity of the dance, the bodily presence of the dancers, the symbols and gestures, we are prompted by the choreography to question the power struggles underpinning the relations between Africa and the Western world.
-After an hour of unadorned explosive dance, a short video exposing the reality of contemporary Africa rounds up our discovery of an often-distanced reality.
-Against an unbiased neutral backdrop of alternating images of brutality and tenderness, the dancers come forward and hold themselves in front of us before quitting the stage, leaving us to formulate our own answers to a fundamental question: when the most basic human rights are violated in some parts of the world, how, even at a distance, do we bear the consequences?
-Dossier de présentation du spectacle sur demande.
+Through the simplicity of the dance, the bodily presence of the dancers, the symbols of the gestures, we are prompted by the choreography to question the power struggles underpinning the relations between Africa and the Western world.